Jankyneering/mu-cell/README.md

 ## Getting Started

-These steps get a µCell base station running on a Raspberry Pi.
+These steps get a µCell running a TETRA base station on a Raspberry Pi.

 ### What you need